isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1215.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+3200

 ### Support Level
-Up to 70% (80% from 1 April 2020 to 31 March 2022)% for SMEs <br>
+Up to NA% for SMEs <br>
-Up to NA% for non-SMEs
+Up to Additional criteria:
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR% for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Active

 ### Contact Information
-Company Name:CSG Software Pte Ltd <br>Web URL: www.csglobal-group.com <br>Contact Hotline: 65882378 <br>Contact Email: marketing@csglobal-group.com <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.